microsoft/language-server-protocol/_specifications/lsp/3.18/types/textDocumentEdit.md

 #### <a href="#textDocumentEdit" name="textDocumentEdit" class="anchor"> TextDocumentEdit </a>

-> New in version 3.16: support for `AnnotatedTextEdit`.
+* New in version 3.16: support for `AnnotatedTextEdit`.
 The support is guarded by the client capability `workspace.workspaceEdit.changeAnnotationSupport`.
 If a client doesn't signal the capability, servers shouldn't send `AnnotatedTextEdit` literals back to the client.

+* New in version 3.18: support for `SnippetTextEdit`.
+The support is guarded by the client capability `workspace.workspaceEdit.snippetEditSupport`.
+If a client doesn't signal the capability, servers shouldn't send `SnippetTextEdit` snippets back to the client.

 Describes textual changes on a single text document.
 The text document is referred to as an `OptionalVersionedTextDocumentIdentifier` to allow clients to check the text document version before an edit is applied.
 A `TextDocumentEdit` describes all changes on a version Si and after they are applied move the document to version Si+1.
 So, the creator of a `TextDocumentEdit` doesn't need to sort the array of edits or do any kind of ordering.
 However, the edits must be non overlapping.